aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/100_addons/050-argocd-selfmanaged.md

 :::

 :::alert{header=Congratulations type=success}
-We are now managing our Argo CD system with Argo CD!
+We are now managing our ArgoCD system with ArgoCD!
 :::